Oneida County Airport: History

 In the 1940s, Utica Municipal Airport was a sod field (no paved runways) at 43.171°N 75.314°W; Oneida County Airport may not have opened until after 1950.

-In the 1960s, Mohawk Airlines stopped at Utica, and Empire Airlines in the 1980s; the first jets were Mohawk BAC 111s in 1965.
-Both airlines would become part of USAir, which had a presence at UCA until 1995 when USAir ended jet flights and closed its maintenance base and reservations center.
+In the 1960s, Mohawk Airlines stopped at Utica, as did its successor Allegheny Airlines in the 1970s, and Empire Airlines in the 1980s; the first jets were Mohawk BAC One-Elevens in 1965.
+Allegheny used Douglas DC-9s and BAC One-Elevens until early 1979 when it abandoned the market to Empire.
+Empire merged into Piedmont Airlines, which merged into USAir, the renamed Allegheny.
+USAir had a presence at UCA until 1995 when it ended jet flights and closed its maintenance base and reservations center.

 UCA had no airline service after Continental Connection carrier CommutAir left on June 30, 2002.
 In its final years, UCA flights had been under the EAS program; declining ridership led the required subsidy to breach the $200 per passenger statutory cap.

 Service shifted to nearby Griffiss International Airport when Oneida closed.

-The former airport site was purchased from Oneida County by New York State and is now the home of the New York State Preparedness Training Center (SPTC).
+The former airport site was purchased from the county by the state and is now the home of the New York State Preparedness Training Center (SPTC).